DonAurelio/data_cube_ui_docker/README.md

 - clone this repository and cd into it
 - create a directory to host the data for the datacube on your host:
 ```
-mkdir datacube/{original_data,ingested_data}
+mkdir datacube
 ```
+- adjust host-side filepath for the datacube volume in `docker-compose.yml` (use the absolute path to the above created directory)
+- run `sudo docker-compose build | tee -a docker-compose.build.log` to create necessary containers
+- run `sudo docker-compose up | tee -a docker-compose.up.log` to spin up all containers
+- run `initialize-datacube.sh` to initialize the datacube and create some required directories inside the `datacube` volume
 - prepare your ingestion configuration as usual and place the original data unpacked into `datacube/original_data`
 - adjust the filepaths for the ingestion configuration in `ingest-data.sh`
-- adjust host-side filepath for the datacube volume in `docker-compose.yml`
-- run `sudo docker-compose build | tee -a docker-compose.build.log` to create necessary containers
-- run `sudo docker-compose up | tee -a docker-compose.up.log` to spin up all containers

 Note: While technically it is not necessary to pipe the output into tee, it is helpful in debugging problems.